 You know who works in Newark?
 Prudential Financial employees.
-And we’re legion in Brick City. probably to the annoyance of everyone else working there.
+And we’re legion in Brick City, probably to the annoyance of everyone else working there.
 But the Prudential presence is undeniable, including in the many vans that poke around the city’s streets with the company’s brand prominently displayed on them.
 They’re generally necessary, too – the Prudential buildings aren’t a short walk from the Broad Street station and the distance between each building make the vans a decent option for Prudential employees who are not feeling up for a walk or are running late for a meeting.

 I’d get off the train, head down the steps to street level, wait to see one of those vans pull up, and then hop on.
-They were always reliable and got you to whatever building you needed to be at — in my case the Washington Street building, then what I termed the mini-Plaza building, and finally, one of the buildings in the Gateway Complex — as fast as traffic would allow.
+They were always reliable and got you to whatever building you needed to be at — in my case the Washington Street building, then what I called the mini-Plaza building, and finally, one of the buildings in the Gateway Complex — as fast as traffic would allow.

 I’d get to know my fellow Pru commuters, too–at least the ones who got to and left work around the same time as me.
 In fact, I’m still friends with one of them.
 But we’d also get to talking with the drivers.
 It’s been so long that they’ve all melded into one in my memory, except for “Ted.”

 Ted talked to his passengers about crazy Newark traffic, but he also liked to listen to books on tape, which he’d play on a tape deck so that we could hear them, too.
 One afternoon, I heard Dustin Hoffman reading in a high-pitched voice.

 “Are you listening to ‘Tootsie’?”
 I asked him.